 - Data loss prevention (DLP): AWS DLP service Macie doesn’t support Redshift.
 Google Cloud DLP service supports BigQuery.

 AWS Redshift’s pricing model covers both storage and computing cost.
-You can choose either Dense Compute or Dense Storage nodes types.
+You can choose from RA3 (built on the AWS Nitro system with managed storage), Dense Compute, or Dense Storage nodes types.
 The cheapest node dc2.large with 160GB will cost you $0.25 per/hour.
 Please go to the AWS Redshift Pricing Calculator to calculate the cost.
 For example, with 1 dc2.large node on demand, 1TB additional backup storage, and 10TB Redshift Spectrum, the total monthly cost is $256.05 and you can pay upfront for the discount.